Algomorph/pyboostcvconverter/README.md

 Usage
 ----------------
 The header and the two source files need to be directly included in your project.
 Use the provided CMake as an example to properly detect your & link python, numpy, and boost, as well as make a proper install target for your project.
 Use the python_module.cpp for an example of how to organize your own module.
 All repository sources may serve well as project boilerplate.
-Linking (statically or dynamically) to the actual example module is possible, but not recommended. **Windows users: please see note after the examples below.**
+Linking (statically or dynamically) to the actual example module is possible, but not recommended. **Windows users: please see note after the examples below.** **Troubleshooting CMake issues for older boost: also see note at the end.**

 Here is (some of the) C++ code in the sample pbcvt.so module (python_module.cpp):